AdobeDocs/audience-manager.es-ES/help/using/features/traits/about-folder-traits.md

 [!UICONTROL Folder traits] permite agregar automáticamente características que residen en la misma carpeta y en todas las carpetas secundarias en un segmento objetivo.

-## Ventajas del uso de características de carpeta {#benefits}
+## Benefits of Using Folder Traits {#benefits}

-Un [!UICONTROL folder trait] contiene todas las características de una carpeta principal y sus carpetas secundarias asociadas.
-Esto le permite segmentar automáticamente y dirigirse a los usuarios en diferentes niveles de carpeta.
-Por ejemplo, supongamos que tiene una estructura de carpetas como esta:
+A [!UICONTROL folder trait] contains all the traits in a parent folder and its associated child folders.
+This lets you automatically segment and target your users at different folder levels.
+For example, let's say you have a folder structure like this:

-`*` Electrónica (principal)
+`*` Electronics (parent)

-    `*` Portátiles (niños)
+    `*` Laptops (child)

-        `*` Marcas (nieto)
+         Brands (grandchild)`*`

-[!UICONTROL Folder traits] califique a todos los usuarios de estas carpetas en una carpeta creada automáticamente [!DNL Electronics] [!UICONTROL Folder Trait] (en función del nombre de la carpeta principal).
-Y este proceso se repite a medida que se mueve hacia abajo en la estructura de archivos.
-En este caso, las características de las carpetas capturan a todos los usuarios de las carpetas Portátiles y Marcas en un equipo portátil creado automáticamente [!UICONTROL Folder Trait].
+[!UICONTROL Folder traits] qualify all the users in these folders in an automatically created [!DNL Electronics] [!UICONTROL Folder Trait] (based on the name of the parent folder).
+And, this process repeats itself as you move down the file structure.
+In this case, folder traits capture all of the users in the Laptops and Brands folders in an automatically created Laptops .[!UICONTROL Folder Trait]

-[!UICONTROL Folder traits] se pueden seleccionar en expresiones de segmento.
+[!UICONTROL Folder traits] are selectable in segment expressions.
 Seleccionar una carpeta [!UICONTROL folder trait] equivale a seleccionar todas las características de esa carpeta y sus subcarpetas con una [!UICONTROL OR] agrupación.

 ![](assets/folder-traits-compare-border.jpg)

 ## Realización de características de carpeta: actualización y frecuencia {#folder-traits-realization}

-El recuento de frecuencia de una característica de carpeta es la suma de las realizaciones de las características de su carpeta y sus carpetas secundarias.
+The frequency count of a folder trait is the sum of realizations of the traits in its folder and its child folders.
 La siguiente ilustración muestra las características A, B y C, que residen en la carpeta Automóvil.
 Considere que cada una de las características tiene las siguientes realizaciones:

 * Característica A: 5
 * Rasgo B: 1
 * Característica C: 1

-En este caso, el [!DNL ]Automóvil [!UICONTROL Folder Trait] tiene 7 realizaciones.
+En este caso, el [!DNL Automobile Folder Trait] tiene 7 realizaciones.

 ![](assets/folder_traits_rollup_border.png)